fangwei123456/spikingjelly/README.md

 ## Installation

 Note that SpikingJelly is based on PyTorch.
 Please make sure that you have installed [PyTorch, torchvision and torchaudio](https://pytorch.org) before you install SpikingJelly.
-Note that the latest version of SpikingJelly requires `torch>=2.2.0` and is tested on `torch==2.7.1` .
+The latest version of SpikingJelly requires `python>=3.11` and `torch>=2.6.0`, and is tested on `torch==2.7.1`.

 **Install the last stable version from** [**PyPI**](https://pypi.org/project/spikingjelly/):